All articles

 • Internship history: prior roles at Two Sigma, Citadel, D.E.
 Shaw, Jump, HRT, or FAANG software engineering.

 Tip: Lead with quantitative coursework and competitions before work experience.
 Include mental math or trading game competitions.
-Be explicit about programming languages - especially Python and OCaml.
+Be explicit about programming languages, especially Python and OCaml.

 Timed 60-90 minutes, testing three domains: